Recursive moment computation in Filon methods and application to high-frequency wave scattering in two dimensions: Introduction

 \section{Introduction}

-The efficient approximation of highly oscillatory integrals is a crucial step in many numerical simulations of physical systems, including in high-frequency wave scattering.
-Although efficient methods for the computation of highly oscillatory integrals have been discovered as early as the first half of the twentieth century by Louis Napoleon George \cite{filon1930iii}, and thorough research over the past decades has lead to an increase in efficiency and applicability of such methods \citep{deano2017computing}, integrals arising from numerical wave scattering still pose significant difficulty, due to the nature of the Green's function of the Helmholtz operator: The Green's function involves special functions that are not only oscillatory but also singular, with frequency-dependent singularities and, in some cases, stationary points.
-In this work we will consider two types of integrals arising from wave scattering and in particular from the use of hybrid approximation spaces in this context \citep{chandler2012numerical}:
+The efficient numerical approximation of highly oscillatory integrals is an essential step in the simulation of many physical systems involving high-frequency phenomena.
+Although efficient methods for the computation of certain highly oscillatory integrals had been discovered as early as the first half of the twentieth century by Louis Napoleon George \cite{filon1930iii}, and thorough research over the past decades has lead to an immense increase in efficiency and applicability of such methods \cite{deano2017computing}, many open problems remain.
+Amongst them is the computation of Filon quadrature moments, the so-called `moment-problem', which can be given in simple explicit form only for isolated instances of interpolation bases and oscillators.
+This hinders the direct application of Filon methods to several important classes of integrals which involve complicated oscillatory kernel functions, including integrals arising in hybrid numerical-asymptotic boundary integral methods for high-frequency wave scattering where oscillatory basis functions need to be integrated against a singular, oscillatory Green's function \cite{chandler2012numerical}.